 IV.
-The sincere sympathy of the membership of our Order is extended to President and Mrs. Coolidge in their great loss: the death of Calvin, Jr. May the God of Lincoln, whose courage and fortitude are exemplified in the President, be with him and the bereaved ones.
+The sincere sympathy of the membership of our Order is extended to President and Mrs. Coolidge in their rest loss: the death of Calvin, Jr. May the God o Lin on whose ourage and fortitude are exemplified in the President, be with him and the bereaved ones.
 In this hour: